travetto/travetto/docs/MILESTONES.md

 #### Local Dev Overhual
 * Now relies on environment variables (`direnv` makes it easier) for augmenting what would have been embedded in the framework.
 * Using tsconfig paths in lieu of symlinks, general development performance, and refactoring are substantially improved.
+* Removed dependency on symlinks

 #### Extension Overhaul (and testing thereof overhaul)
 * Extensions are now tested in isolation allowing for various combinations of extensions to be tested
+* Relies on use of Dynamic Modules to allow for creating a custom cache related to the modules being loaded

 #### Logging overhaul (Base no longer duplicates functionality of log)
 * All filtering and formatting now belong to the log module